Ōmuta, Fukuoka: Climate

+Ōmuta has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+The average annual temperature in Ōmuta is 16.6 °C. The average annual rainfall is 1932 mm with September as the wettest month.
+The temperatures are highest on average in August, at around 27.1 °C, and lowest in January, at around 6.4 °C.

+Demographics

+Per Japanese census data, the population of Ōmuta has almost halved since 1960, as shown below.

 History

-The oldest reference to Ōmuta, precisely Kunugi, one of the neighborhoods in the current Ōmuta city, is found in Nihonshoki (720), the chapter of Emperor Keikō, whose historical existence is doubtful.
+The area of Ōmuta is part of the ancient Chikugo Province.
+Kunugi, one of the neighborhoods in the current Ōmuta city, is mentioned in the Nihon Shoki in an entry dated 720 AD.
 In the late 12th century, three ponds were formed, supposedly as a result of volcanic activity.
-Miike, a neighborhood in Ōmuta, is named after those three ponds (jp: "三池 mi-ike").
+Miike, a neighborhood in Ōmuta, is named after those three ponds (三池, mi-ike).
 In 1469, a farmer named Denzaemon eventually found coal in the mountains when he made a bonfire.
 Coal mining would become the main industry in this area.

-During the Edo period, Ōmuta was a part of the Miike han (Miike Domain), ruled by the Tachibana clan who also ruled Yanagawa.
-In 1721, Ono Harunobu, karō (steward) of Yanagawa han (Yanagawa Domain) was granted Hirano Takatori yama, and started to mine coal.
-During the 1850s another two coal mines were opened.

-In 1871, in a course of the Meiji restoration, the Han system was abolished and prefectures were founded. Ōmuta belonged to the Miike (1871), Mizuma (1871–1876) and finally Fukuoka prefectures (1876–present) respectively.